otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-encapsulation-and-adts.md

 * Lookup: Retrieving the value associated with a given key
 * Update: Modifying the value associated with a given key

-Here is an example of a simple map class implemented in C# using a hash table:
+Here is an example of a simple map class implemented using a hash table:

 ```cs
 class Map